Critics call Inflation Reduction Act a ‘missed opportunity’

 Critics also say the country doesn’t have the charging infrastructure in place to support a transition to electric vehicles.

-However, Buttigieg says with money from the Bipartisan Infrastructure Bill, the Biden Administration is already working to expand that network “to help make sure that there are chargers across the entire highway system, at least every 50 miles.”
+However, Buttigieg says with money from the Bipartisan Infrastructure Bill.
+The Biden Administration is already working on expanding that network “to help make sure that there are chargers across the entire highway system, at least every 50 miles.”

 The administration hopes to reach that goal by the end of the decade.